From Counterculture to Cyberculture and the Politics of Digital Utopianism

 Turner is a Stanford communication scholar whose work studies media technology and American cultural change after World War II.
 His Stanford biography identifies him as Harry and Norman Chandler Professor of Communication and lists From Counterculture to Cyberculture among his books on media, technology, and American culture.

 The book's central subject is not the invention of the internet as engineering.
 It is the invention of a cultural story about what networked computing meant.
 Turner follows Stewart Brand and the Whole Earth network through the Whole Earth Catalog, the WELL, the Global Business Network, Wired, and the public vocabulary that made computers feel less like instruments of command and more like tools of personal freedom, community, and creative self-making.
+That makes the book a close companion to Cyberia, The Virtual Community, The Internet Revolution, and What Tech Calls Thinking.

 The Great Translation